 By 1948, the company had a whole room to itself and had launched its first winter sports programme.
-A year after founding, 600 clients were travelling on 40 different itineraries and after five years Ramblers' Association Services (RAS), the company’s original name, was carrying 3,000 clients a year.
-So many groups were crossing Paris between the main stations we had a rep there to assist and hand out sandwiches at the Gare de Lyon.
+A year after, 600 clients were travelling on 40 different itineraries, and after five years, Ramblers' Association Services (RAS), the company’s original name, was carrying 3,000 clients a year.

 Most of these early holidays involved a week’s hard walking with a quarter of the departures at grade B or above in the Alps or Arctic Lapland.
-These holidays would now be at Grade 9 – the closest we’ve offered recently was an Austrian mountain hutting tour at Grade C+/B (now the top end of Grade 8) in the Lechtal Alps and that was back in 2006.
 We said goodbye for the time being to grade A (now Grade 9) at the turn of the millennium when we stopped encouraging people into glacier crevices to teach them how to get themselves out (anyone remember our Basic Alpine Course in the Oetztal?).

-In 1946 ‘A walking tour of Arctic Lapland’ featured at a cost of £46 for 24 days necessitating ‘a readiness to walk strenuously when occasion demands, as it often will’ and clarifying that ‘nailed boots must be worn’.
+In 1946 ‘A walking tour of Arctic Lapland’ featured for the coming 1947 season, at a cost of £46 for 24 days, necessitating ‘a readiness to walk strenuously when occasion demands, as it often will’ and clarifying that ‘nailed boots must be worn’.
 Some holidays in these early days had an upper age limit of 25, others 30.
-These were the days when rambling was the sharp end of travel and adventure, back when a guidebook, travelogue or website wasn’t around to tell you what was around every corner before you turned it so that you could encounter every experience in advance.
+These were the days when rambling was at the sharp end of travel and adventure, many years before guidebooks, travelogues or websites could tell you what was around every corner before you turned it.

 In 1955 the company set up an air holiday subsidiary ‘Wings’ and the easier walking grades and sightseeing tours migrated to the new product.
-The early flights were on the twin engined Vickers Viking, a post war civilian passenger aircraft based on the Wellington bomber and carrying up to 38 passengers, flying from either London Airport (before it became what is now LHR) or the now largely forgotten Blackbushe Airport (near Camberley).
+The early flights were on the twin-engined Vickers Viking, a post war civilian passenger aircraft based on the Wellington bomber and carrying up to 38 passengers, flying from either London Airport (before it became what is now London Heathrow) or the now largely forgotten Blackbushe Airport (near Camberley).

 Air travel was then exotic enough for our brochures to advertise the inclusion of the services of an air hostess aboard the flight as well as of ‘our resident Wings representative’ for the tour itself.
 Between 1957 and 1958 the size of the programme had doubled, a fortnight visiting Austria and Switzerland cost 36 guineas and the first regional flights from Manchester appeared.